mtrofin/wasm-android-demo/README.md

 4. For building emscripten and other required toolchains from source, you may refer to this [page](http://kripken.github.io/emscripten-site/docs/building_from_source/index.html#installing-from-source)

 # Build
 Before Building, you need to change the building macro in file `app/src/main/jni/MoreTeapotsRenderer.cpp` and `app/src/main/jni/ndk_helper/shader.cpp`.
 If you want to build on Android, then `#define AND`.
-If you want to build to wasm, then `#define WASM`
+If you want to build to wasm, then `#define WASM`.
 #### Android
 1. `cd` into the root directory of this project.
 2. Run `./gradlew assembleDebug`